That paper really covers the subject properly.

 - my payload started not working as soon as

-wrapper payload, causing the space to split parameters when passed tobash
+0x20was in somep32(address)representation because I forgot quotes around thexxdwrapper payload, causing the space to split parameters when passed tobash, lol.

 def param_xxd(payload):